 I would welcome people to contact me if they are interested in conducting PhD research.
 I prefer to hear from people who already have some idea of what research question(s)/topic they would like to investigate.
 For specific suggestions of PhD project with me, please see here.
 Information about becoming a postgraduate in the School of Computing is available here.

-I am a member of the Steering Committee for the Association for Computational Creativity (ACC) and the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB).
-I also sit on steering committees for CSMC (Computer Simulation of Musical Creativity) and MuMe (Musical Metacreation).
+I am a member of the Advisory Board for the Association for Computational Creativity (ACC) (and Steering Committee Member 2018-2022) and Conference for AI and Music Creativity (AIMC).
+Prior to the formation of AIMC, I also sat on steering committees for for CSMC (Computer Simulation of Musical Creativity) and MuMe (Musical Metacreation).
+I served two terms (2016-2022) on the Steering Committee for the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB).
 I was Program Co-Chair for the 2018 International Conference on Computational Creativity, in Salamanca, Spain, and the 2017 International Conference on Computational Creativity, in Atlanta, US.

 Media and Public Engagement